MicrosoftDocs/patterns-practices/patterns-practices/reference/mefbootstrapper-configurecontainer-method-mspp-mefextensions.md

 Remarks
 -------

-<span id="remarksToggle"></span> The base implementation registers all the types direct instantiated by the bootstrapper with the container.
+ The base implementation registers all the types direct instantiated by the bootstrapper with the container.
 If the method is overwritten, the new implementation should call the base class version.

 See Also
 --------